genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 ---
+id: web-training-day1
-title: Web Developer Training - Day 1
+title: Day 1
 sidebar_label: Day one
 sidebar_position: 3
-id: web-training-day1
-keywords: [getting started, developer training, web training, day one]
-tags:
-    - getting started
-    - developer training
-    - server training
-    - day one

 ---
-import FoundationUi from "/src/versioning/foundationui.mdx"

 # Day 1 agenda
 Reviewing the basics and extending our application​.